Configuring Work Orders and Departments

 - Select Add Department.

 - If you accessed the page from the Work Order Departments link, select the work order type to be associated with the department (to define these types, see Configuring Work Order Types).
 Otherwise, the type is pre-selected.
+The department can be attached to a single work order type.

 The General Information page opens.
 This is the first page of the Add Department wizard.General Information Page